ministryofjustice/hmpps-complexity-of-need/database_refresh/README.md

 - `01-configmap-refresh-script.yaml` Defines the bash script used to perform the db dump and restore
 - `02-cronjob.yaml` Defines the cronjob which launches the job on a weekly basis.
-- `03-prometheus-alert.yaml` Define alert which will tell us if the refresh job failed, alert sent to `#dps_alerts`
+- `03-prometheus-alert.yaml` Define alert which will tell us if the refresh job failed, alert sent to `#cvl_alerts`

 If setting this up for the first time **_use extreme caution_** - this job connects to production databases.